rcarriga/dotfiles/README.md

 # My Dotfiles

-*Disclaimer: README might not be up to date.
-Setup script is reasonably stable (Only for Ubuntu)*

-If you're just passing through and see something you think could be better, then let me know!
+If you're just passing through and see something you think could be better, then let me know!\
+_README might be out of date._

 ## Text Editor / IDE - NeoVim

-Recommend using NeoVim over Vim for better plugin support and faster updates.
+Recommend using [NeoVim](https://neovim.io/) over Vim for better plugin support and faster updates.
 For dependencies run `:checkhealth`.

 <details><summary>Language Support</summary>